brunoNetId/rhods-transfer-learning/README.md

      namespace: tf
    spec:

-     [Copy paste here contents of 'pipelineSpec']
+     [Copy paste here contents under 'pipelineSpec']
    ```
-   Complete the YAML code above with the `pipelineSpec` (around line 50) definition from your exported YAML file in Jupyter (`retrain.yaml`).
+   Complete the YAML code above with the `pipelineSpec` (around line 51) definition from your exported YAML file in Jupyter (`retrain.yaml`).
       > [!CAUTION]
       > Make sure you un-tab one level the `pipelineSpec` definition to make the resource valid.